ibm-watson-data-lab/cloudant-food-tracker/part-3/README.md

   }
   ```

 Of course, when the replication completes, the UI should reflect that.
-The only thing you need to do end the refresh control when a pull replication completes.
+All you need to do is to stop the refresh control when a pull replication completes.
 (If the refresh control was not active, then nothing will happen, which is harmless.)

 1. In `MealTableViewController.swift`, find the section, `MARK: Cloudant Sync`
 1. Go to the function, `replicatorDidComplete(_:)`
 1. In the code block for pull replications, append the code to end the refresh control.
-The beginning of the function should now look like this:
+The `if` block in the middle of the function should now look like this:

   ``` swift
   if (replicator == replications[.Pull]) {